GarrettBrown-dev/Pierres/README.md

   * Run dotnet ef database update.
   * Enjoy, Pierre!

+* Cloning options:
+  * For cloning please use the following GitHub [tutorial](https://docs.github.com/en/enterprise/2.16/user/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+  * Place files into a single directory.
+(In our case, PT!)
+  * Run GitBASH in PT.
+  * Navigate to the PT directory ("cd PT" The file tree should look something like this: "\yourfiles\PierresTreats.Solution\PT")
+  * While in the PT folder, type "dotnet run" in GitBash to run the program and click "Localhost:5000" to open up a webpage.
+  * Enjoy, Pierre!

 * Download option
   * Download files from GitHub repository by click Code and download Zip
   * Extract files into a single directory
   * Run GitBASH in directory
   * Navigate to PT directory.
-  * Type "dotnet ef database update" in dotnet to run the program
+  * Type "dotnet ef database update" in GitBash to update mysql the program.
+  * Type "dotnet run" in GitBash to run the program and click "Localhost:5000" to open up a webpage!
   * Enjoy, Pierre!

 ## Known Bugs